How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 How to Make a GPS App, Step-by-Step

 In the beginning of your query you had questions about the types of GPS apps, how to make a GPS app technically, and how much this would cost.
-Now you are almost ready to start building your own location-based app.
+Now you are almost ready to start building your own location based mobile app.

 What is left is a brief recap of the info above, cut down to five main steps: